Arthur Fadden: Ascension to deputy prime minister

-Prime Minister of Australia
+Prime Minister, 1941

+Swearing in and cabinet

-In August 1941 Robert Menzies resigned as Prime Minister.
+In August 1941 Robert Menzies resigned as prime minister.
 Although the non-Labor Coalition had been in power for a decade, the UAP was so bereft of leadership that on 28 August a joint UAP-Country meeting chose Fadden as Coalition leader even though the Country Party was the smaller of the two non-Labor parties.
-Fadden was duly sworn in as Prime Minister the next day, and also remained Treasurer.
-He was the only member of the Country/National Party to serve as Prime Minister without an expectation of a short tenure (the other two Country/National Prime Ministers, Page and McEwen, were caretakers).
+Fadden was duly sworn in as prime minister the next day, and also remained treasurer.
+He was the only member of the Country/National Party to serve as prime minister without an expectation of a short tenure (the other two country/national prime ministers, Page and McEwen, were caretakers).